Retatrutide Clinical Trial Results | PSPeptides

 The key differentiator in retatrutide’s results is the glucagon receptor activation — a pathway absent from semaglutide and tirzepatide.
 GLP-1 and GIP reduce food intake through appetite suppression and gastric slowing.
 Glucagon adds a third mechanism: increased energy expenditure through hepatic lipid oxidation and thermogenesis.

 In simpler terms, semaglutide and tirzepatide primarily reduce caloric intake (you eat less).
 Retatrutide reduces caloric intake AND increases caloric output (you eat less and burn more).
-This dual-direction approach explains why retatrutide achieved greater weight loss in a shorter period without participants reaching a metabolic plateau where the body adapts and weight loss stalls.
+This dual-direction approach explains why retatrutide results showed greater weight loss in a shorter period without participants reaching a metabolic plateau where the body adapts and weight loss stalls.
+Research published by the National Institutes of Health highlights the significance of this multi-receptor approach in metabolic research.

 Metabolic Outcomes Beyond Weight Loss